chiholiu10/api-meals/README.md

 # Instruction how to start app
-When the repository has been cloned from the Github the following
+When the repository has been cloned from the Github the following steps should be taken to start this app

 - NPM install
 - NPM run start